openshift-service-mesh/sail-operator/docs/ossm/injection/README.md

 Procedure:

-1. Open the application’s Deployment YAML file in an editor.
+1. Open the application’s `Deployment` resource in an editor.
+In this case, we will exclude the `ratings-v1` service.

-1. Update the `spec.template.metadata.labels` section of your Deployment YAML file to include the appropriate pod injection or revision label.
+1. Modify the `spec.template.metadata.labels` section of your `Deployment` resource to include the appropriate pod injection or revision label to set injection to "false".
 In this case, `sidecar.istio.io/inject: false`:

     ```yaml
     kind: Deployment